GabrielFreeze/img-search-engine/README.md

 </p>

 ## Introduction
 This code implements a simple yet effective image-search engine that runs entirely on your local machine.
 Given a key image, the user can search for visually and semantically similair images from thousands of images on cheap consumer-grade hardware in little compute time.
 The code uses [BLIP-2](https://github.com/salesforce/LAVIS/tree/main/projects/blip2) to encode images and [```vectordb```](https://github.com/jina-ai/vectordb) to organise the resulting embeddings.
+The branch ```blip1``` contains the deprecated BLIP implementation.

 ## Requirements
 <ul>